Glossary of Wallpaper Terms

 Scoring: The process of perforating old wallpaper so that wallpaper removal solution can penetrate the backing is known as scoring.
 Special tools, such as the paper tiger, are designed to roll over your walls, making small holes in the wallpaper.

-Scrubbable: Scrubbable wallpapers can be scrubbed with a brush or sponge, which implies a high level of durability.
+Scrubbable: Scrubbable wallpapers can be scrubbed with a sponge, and has a higher level of durability than washable wallpapers.
 You can use a soap or mild detergent on scrubbable wallpaper.

 Seam Roller: This is an optional wallpapering tool used to tack down wallpaper seams together.